 On an episode of the Weakest Link, host Anne Robinson asked: “In the Lord’s Prayer, what word beginning with ‘H’ meaning ‘blessed’ comes before ‘be thy name’?”
 She and fellow contestants were left giggling when the reply of “Howard” came back.

 On an episode of ITV’s Tipping Point, host Ben Shephard asked “Between 1991 and 1999, Peter Schmeichel was the goalkeeper for which English football club?”
 It’s fair to say that the answer of “Germany” was not what he was expecting!

 Who shot...JR or JFK?

-When Alexander Armstrong read out one of the questions on the Pointless board, I really doubted that the reply he was expecting from his “Who was assassinated by Lee Harvey Oswald in Dallas?” question was “JR!”.
+When Alexander Armstrong read out one of the questions on the Pointless board, it’s doubtful that he was expecting the reply he got.
+He asked “Who was assassinated by Lee Harvey Oswald in Dallas?” and the very incorrect answer he got back was “JR!”.

 Make Leaps not Love

 The late, great Bob Holness kept very composed when a contestant answered “love” to the question: “What ‘L’ do you make in the dark when you don’t consider the consequences?”
 He simply replied: “No, I’m sorry, I’m afraid the actual answer was ‘leap’.”

 A bird with a long neck...

 One of the funniest game show answers of all time came on an episode of Family Fortunes.
 Les Dennis asked a contestant to name a bird with a long neck?
 The reply of: “Naomi Campbell” left the host, audience and fellow contestants in stitches!